taikiy/kernel/doc/17_shell_and_launching_other_programs.md

 4. the new process pushes the arguments to the user program's stack. [push_user_program_arguments@task.asm](../src/task/task.asm)
 5. the process calls `iret`

 There are other ways to pass arguments to the user program.
 For example, we can pass the arguments as a return value to another system call.
 The above method is how we implement it in this kernel.
-It's a bit more complicated than the system call method, but it's faster, uses less memory (no need to call `process_malloc()`), and is more practical.
+It's a bit more complicated than the system call method, but it's faster.

 - [commit](https://github.com/taikiy/kernel/commit/2d8816ca275ba32c1d2d33ddb0f0660b0acef1b1)